google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 - Check out our [Feature Policy Kitchen Sink][sink] of demos.
 It has examples of each policy that's been implemented in Blink.
--  Check [Chrome's source](https://cs.chromium.org/chromium/src/third_party/blink/renderer/platform/feature_policy/feature_policy.cc?g=0&l=138) for the list of feature names.
+-  Check [Chrome's source](https://cs.chromium.org/chromium/src/third_party/blink/renderer/platform/feature_policy/feature_policy.cc?l=138&rcl=ab90b51c5b60de15054a32b0bd18e4839536a1c9) for the list of feature names.
--  If you have the `--enable-experimental-web-platform-features` flag turned on in `chrome:flags`, query `document.policy.allowedFeatures()` to find the list:
+-  If you have the `--enable-experimental-web-platform-features` flag turned on in `chrome:flags`, query `document.policy.allowedFeatures()` on `about:blank` to find the list:

         ["geolocation",
          "midi",